dlazin/content/files/en-us/related/epub/structure/index.md

 ---
 {{EPUBRef}}

-An unzipped EPUB file is a folder containing two primary directories and a `mimetype` file.
+An unzipped EPUB file is a folder that contains two primary directories and a `mimetype` file.
 One of the directories is always named [`META-INF`](/en-US/docs/Related/EPUB/Structure/META-INF) and houses the container file (`container.xml`).
 This file defines the path to the [package file](/en-US/docs/Related/EPUB/Package) in the other directory (the